 If you add an Amex Gold Card authorized user to your account – which is free, by the way – they can also earn Membership Rewards points on every purchase.

 What else can you get from your American Express Gold Card?
 We’re going to go over each of the annual credits in more detail, but let’s just say that you can earn well over $500 every year in Uber Cash credits, dining credits, hotel benefits and more.

 Plus, you get access to additional Gold Card benefits like purchase protection, Pay It Plan it financing on eligible purchases and the option to choose between the classic gold card and Amex’s new Rose Gold card.

-The American Express Gold Card gives you the opportunity to earn $500 or more in annual credits, discounts and perks – which is more than double the cost of your annual fee.
+The American Express Gold Card gives you the opportunity to earn up to $500 or more in annual credits, discounts and perks – which is more than double the cost of your annual fee.

 Here’s a breakdown of each Amex Gold credit in detail:

 When you connect your Gold Card to your Uber account, you’ll automatically receive $10 in Uber Cash every month.
 That’s $120 per year in Uber Cash credits, making the Amex Gold one of the best cards for Uber.